sumelio/AlMundoApp/README.md

 $ npm install
 ```

-3. Execute start angular:
+3. Execute to start angular:

 ```bash
 $ ng serve
 ```

-*NOTA*: By default the port is 4200 http://localhost:4200
+*NOTA: By default the port is 4200 http://localhost:4200 *

 ## BackEnd